akeeba/awf/MIGRATION.md

 ### New features

 **PHP E_USER_DEPRECATED error messages for deprecated behaviours**.
 Whenever your code is using a behaviour deprecated in AWF 1.1 it will raise a PHP error with the E_USER_DEPRECATED error level, i.e. it won't stop your programme's execution.
 Depending on your PHP settings it may be output to the browser / standard output, and/or get logged in the PHP or Apache error log.
 We recommend logging PHP errors and inspecting these logs to discover any deprecated behaviours in your code you may have missed in the course of migrating it to AWF 1.1.

+**`constantPrefix` variable in the Container**.
+In the past, all paths could fall back to a number of constants with the `APATH_` prefix.
+Now, you can configure the prefix of these constants.
+The default is still `APATH_` for compatibility purposes.
+We recommend using a prefix specific to your application, e.g. `MYAPP_PATH_`.

 **Introduction of `\Awf\Container\ContainerAwareInterface` and `\Awf\Container\ContainerAwareTrait`**.
 Objects which need to use the Container should implement the `\Awf\Container\ContainerAwareInterface`.
 When writing code inside classes which implement the `\Awf\Container\ContainerAwareInterface` use `$this->getContainer()` instead of `$this->container`.